zigpy/zha/README.md

 ## License

-ZHA is released under the [MIT License](https://opensource.org/licenses/MIT).
+ZHA is released under the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
 Please refer to the LICENSE file for more details